breadcat/blog.minskio.co.uk/content/quotes.md

 >ISO-8601 for life

+>It is a very comfortable hell

+>It is difficult to remember conversations one has while shooting on a grouse moor <!-- William Keswick -->

+>It may not be a perfect system, but it's still the best one there is

+>It takes forever, until it doesn't

 >It's called a child-size soda because it is the size of a child <!-- parks and recreation -->

 >It's funny how a diagnosis can make things worse